kierangrant/cl-xplan-api/README.md

-CL-XPAN-API is a LISP library that makes it easier to interact with IRESS XPLAN API.
+CL-XPLAN-API is a LISP library that makes it easier to interact with IRESS XPLAN API.

 Whilst this software is released under the LLGPL, to actually connect to an IRESS XPLAN API Server requires you to have an API Key from them.